Aubameyang's future, Saka's role and the burning questions Arsenal must answer as Premier League restarts | Goal.com

 “Football is passion and energy, and when you lose that things balance much more in my opinion.”

-With Arsenal’s restarting the season with four successive away games, Gunners fans will certainly hope that Arteta is right.
+With Arsenal restarting the season with four successive away games, Gunners fans will certainly hope that Arteta is right.